-- Deduction of Distributions Made to Victims or Targets of Nazi Persecution Citation: Section 13 Effective Date: Effective for tax years beginning on or after January 1, 2015 Description: A taxpayer may exclude the amount received (including accumulated interest) from an eligible settlement fund, or from an eligible grantor trust established for the benefit of the victims or targets of Nazi persecution when computing New York ENI. - Deduction of Receipts from School Bus Operations Citation: Section 208(9)(a)(4) Effective Date: Effective for tax years beginning on or after January 1, 2015 Description: A taxpayer may exclude income less deductions with respect to amounts received from school districts and nonprofit religious, charitable, or educational organizations for the operation of school buses in determining ENI. - 3.
-Deduction of Taxable Refunds or Credits of State Tax
+Deduction of Distributions Made to Victims or Targets of Nazi Persecution Citation: Section 13

+Effective Date: Effective for tax years beginning on or after January 1, 2015

+Description: A taxpayer may exclude the amount received (including accumulated interest) from an eligible settlement fund, or from an eligible grantor trust established for the benefit of the victims or targets of Nazi persecution when computing New York ENI.

-Citation: Section 208(9)(a)(5)
+2. Deduction of Receipts from School Bus Operations

+Effective Date: Effective for tax years beginning on or after January 1, 2015

+Description: A taxpayer may exclude income less deductions with respect to amounts received from school districts and nonprofit religious, charitable, or educational organizations for the operation of school buses in determining ENI.

+3. Deduction of Taxable Refunds or Credits of State Tax

-Effective Date: Effective for tax years beginning on or after January 1, 2015 Description: A taxpayer may exclude any refund or credit of a tax imposed under Tax Law Article 9 (sections 183, 183-a, 184, and 184-a), or Article 9-A, 23, or former 32 that was properly included as income for Federal income tax purposes, and for which no exclusion or deduction was allowed in determining the taxpayer's ENI for any prior year.
+Effective Date: Effective for tax years beginning on or after January 1, 2015

+Description: A taxpayer may exclude any refund or credit of a tax imposed under Tax Law Article 9 (sections 183, 183-a, 184, and 184-a), or Article 9-A, 23, or former 32 that was properly included as income for Federal income tax purposes, and for which no exclusion or deduction was allowed in determining the taxpayer's ENI for any prior year.

-4. Wage and Salary Expenses Allowed as Federal Credits but not as Federal Expenses Citation: Section 208(9)(a)(7)
+4. Wage and Salary Expenses Allowed as Federal Credits but not as Federal Expenses income from ENI.

-Effective Date: Effective for tax years beginning on or after January 1, 2015 Description: A taxpayer may exclude the amount of wages disallowed under Internal Revenue Code (IRC) section 280C in the computation of their applicable Federal income from ENI.
+Effective Date: Effective for tax years beginning on or after January 1, 2015

+Description: A taxpayer may exclude the amount of wages disallowed under Internal Revenue Code (IRC) section 280C in the computation of their applicable Federal in a real from ENII.

-5. Deferred Gain on Qualified Emerging Technology Investments (QETI) Citation: Section 208(9)(a)(14)
+5. Deferred Gain on Qualified Emerging Technology Investments (QETI)

-Effective Date: Effective for tax years beginning on or after January 1, 2015 Description: A deferral of gain on the sale of a qualified emerging technology investment (QETI) is available to taxpayers for a QETI that is (1) held for more than 36 months and (2) rolled over into the purchase of a replacement QETI within 365 days.
+Effective Date: Effective for tax years beginning on or after January 1, 2015 months and (2) rolled over into the purchase of a replacement QETI within 365 days.
 Gain deferred under this provision must be recognized when the replacement QETI is sold.
 However, gain on the sale of the replacement QETI can be deferred if another replacement QETI is acquired within 365 days.